Skip to main content

 Step 3: Add Schema.org Structured Data

 AI engines parse JSON-LD to understand content structure.
+This structured approach to content is what enables the extraction and synthesis that powers answer engines.
 Add this to your blog post template:

 For Articles (BlogPosting)